BleckJeck/Mongol_Rally_2019/README.md

 # MogolRallyWebsite
-Website for the Mongol Rally 2019 team "Llamas in Pyjamas"
+Website for the MongolRally2019 team "Llamas in Pyjamas"